Home HeadphonesHeadphone Buying GuidesThe 5 Most Durable Headphones Of All Time

 This pair that I now own literally came out before I was even born.

-It’s survived decades of use going back to 1984-1985 when it first came out.
+It’s survived decades of use, going back to 1984-1985 when it first hit the shelves.

-the K240 is very similar in stature to the K702, only the headband pad is even thinner and the headphones are Gold and Black rather than Blue/White/Grey.
+In any event, the K240 is very similar in stature to the K702, only the headband pad is even thinner, and the headphones are Gold and Black rather than Blue/White/Grey.

 Put more simply,